-Workers need to understand the “why” behind their work in order to be most effective and fulfilled.
-What is the mission, vision and values that drive their tasks?
+Employees need to understand the “Why” behind their work in order to be most effective and fulfilled.
+What vision drives tasks and projects?
 This is particularly important for remote workers, who are physically disconnected from the workplace.
-An important way for leaders to reinforce the “why” behind the work is to consistently recognize employees for their contributions toward the company mission.
+One way to build a purpose-led culture is to consistently recognize individuals and teams for their contributions toward the organization’s mission.

 Communicate Your Organization’s Core Values

 Start by looking at your organization’s core values.
 Terryberry’s own core values are: Achieving Potential, Customer Service Excellence, Above and Beyond and Innovation.
 How many of your employees could name your company’s core values?
 Over half of HR professionals polled by Terryberry believed that the majority of employees in their organizations could not name their company’s core values.
 Nearly 10% believed that almost none of their employees knew the core values that drive the mission of the company.

 Business leaders are asking, how do we move that number closer to 100% of employees being able to name the values at the heart of their organizations?

 How do we communicate those core values, especially to remote employees?
 Recognition programs are a perfect fit for this.
 When an employee is recognized, make sure she hears how her contribution impacts the big picture.
 In the 360 Recognition Platform, every recognition moment is tied to a core value.
 This means that the individual who is being recognized knows how their contribution impacted the businesses’ high level goals.
 It also means that the coworker or manager who is doing the recognizing is thinking about those core values and identifying behaviors that embody them.

 Consistent Communication is Key